ClueLang/Clue/README.md

 If multiple files are compiled Clue will make the Lua code start from `main.clue`, as such that file must be present and it should handle loading the other files.

-(Note that Clue is still in beta and lacks some important features)

 ## How to install and use
 1. Download the latest release and save it somewhere
 2. Add the path to clue.exe in the PATH environment variable